SNIPPET LESSON PLAN FOR:

-Description of the Film Clip: Released in 1953, "High Noon" is one of America's most respected Western films.
+Description of the Snippet: Released in 1953, "High Noon" is one of America's most respected Western films.
 It illuminates the struggle of a man who resists the forces of lawlessness despite the fact that no one else will stand with him.
 The first 15 minutes are the expository phase of the film, containing a clear presentation of setting, characters and a complication that will keep the audience interested.

-Helpful Background: Will Kane, the protagonist, is ending a successful career as a marshal in what once was a crime-ridden frontier town.
+Background: Will Kane, the protagonist, is ending a successful career as a marshal in what once was a crime-ridden frontier town.
 After years of hard work, Kane secured the conviction of Frank Miller, the leader of the gang that had terrorized the town.
 Miller is now in state prison and the town is a safe place in which to live.
 As the movie opens, Kane is marrying a beautiful Quaker woman who has prevailed on him to move to another town and become a shopkeeper.
 The conflict comes into focus at the end of the wedding ceremony, when it is learned that Miller has been released from prison and is coming back for revenge.
 He is scheduled to arrive on the noon train.
 His gang has reassembled and is waiting.
 Kane is unwilling to leave the town undefended until a new marshal, scheduled to arrive the next day, is sworn in.
 As the time for Miller's arrival approaches, every person in town, including long time friends, town officials, Kane's deputy marshal, and even his new wife, find some reason to decline the marshal's request that they stand with him in an effort to stop the outlaws.

-Shown in its entirety, High Noon provides an example of the use of foils, symbol and motif.
+Shown in its entirety, "High Noon" provides an example of the use of foils, symbol and motif.
 It is an excellent basis for teaching the myths of the Western genre, some of which are still important in the cultures of the U.S., Canada, and Australia.
 The film has been called an allegory criticizing to the failure of political and business leaders, and even common people, to resist the excesses of the McCarthyites and the House Un-American Activities Committee during the Red Scare of the late 1940s and early 1950s.
 Made during the height of the Red Scare, "High Noon" is one of the few American movies in which the filmmakers had to disguise the political implications of their movie in order to get it made.
 As such, the film itself is an artifact of history.

 "High Noon" also contains a well crafted expository phase, which provides the opportunity for this Snippet Lesson Plan.
 Because of the many teaching opportunities provided by this movie for both English and history classes, TWM recommends making this lesson part of a larger unit based on the entire film.
 Click here for the Learning Guide to "High Noon".